Hatfield Information | Conference Venues Hatfield | Conference Centres | Conferences Hatfield

 Click here for Conference Centres in Hatfield

-The lovely, sedate neighbourhood of Hatfield has become known as the embassy suburb because of the inclination of embassies to move into the large homes that grace the area, which does in turn give one an indication of their size.
-Hatfield lies in the heart of Pretoria, just outside the city centre between Arcadia and Lynnwood.
+The neighbourhood has become known as the embassy suburb because of the inclination of embassies to move into the large homes that grace the area, which does in turn give one an indication of their size.

 History of Hatfield

-By 1855 there was no known tribe in what is known as Pretoria area today.
-Only nomadic groups passed through this area, with a leader/person Tshwane (so it is alleged) one of the them.
+By 1855, there was no known tribe in what is known as Pretoria area today.
+Only nomadic groups passed through this area, with a leader Tshwane one of the them.
 Pretoria was founded in 1855.
 Initially the capital of the Zuid-Afrikaansche Republiek was Ohrigstad, but Pretoria became the capital of the then ZAR.
-Later on Pretoria became the capital of the Transvaal province (old ZAR) after the Anglo-Boer War.
+Later on Pretoria became the capital of the Transvaal province after the Anglo-Boer War.
 The city was named after Andries Pretorius, the boer leader at the Battle of Blood River where the Voortrekkers defeated the Zulus under King Dingaan.
-In 1856 the area today know as Arcadia was acquired in exchange for a pony and added to the town.
+In 1856, the area today know as Arcadia was acquired in exchange for a pony and added to the town.

 In 1899, during the Anglo-Boer War, Winston Churchill was captured and held as a POW in Pretoria until his eventual escape to Mozambique.
 British forces captured Pretoria in 1900 and held control over the city until the signing of the Peace of Vereeniging treaty in 1902.
 When the Union of South Africa was established in 1910, Pretoria was elected the capital and is still the administrative capital of the Republic of South Africa today.